josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧠 62.
-The September 2026 question

-That brings us back to the presenting complaint.

-If collective Army training is being reduced to produce roughly £30 million of savings, the relevant public-policy question is not:

-> **Is £30 million a lot of money?**

-Nor:

-> **Does the Army still train at all?**

-It is:

-> **Which collective capabilities were those activities intended to create or maintain, what replaces them, when does competence begin to decay, and who has accepted the resulting risk?**

-That is the capability question.

----

-## 🧱 63.
-Flexible does not mean expendable
+## 67. 🧱 Flexible Does Not Mean Expendable

-Training is particularly vulnerable because it can often be cancelled quickly.
+Training can often be cancelled quickly.

 That makes it financially flexible.

 But flexibility is not evidence of low strategic value.

-An exercise can disappear from a calendar far more easily than:
+An exercise can disappear from a calendar much more easily than:

 - a submarine contract;
 - a long-term procurement programme;
 - a permanent salary commitment.

-That creates the danger that:
+That creates a structural danger:

-> **the easiest capability-generation activity to stop absorbs the shock produced elsewhere.**
+> **the easiest capability-generation activity to stop may absorb financial shocks generated elsewhere.**

-Hence the recurring question:
+Hence the question:

-> **Was training cut because it was least important, or because it was easiest to stop?**
+> **Was training reduced because it was least valuable, or because it was easiest to stop?**

+That is a hypothesis to test.

+Not an answer to assume.

 ---

-## 🧠 64.
-The deeper capability model
+## 68. 🧠 What Training Actually Does

 Training performs several functions simultaneously.